The Role of Local Access Forums

 Members of the public can put themselves up for election to the forum as volunteers.
 Each member should have experience in countryside access whether it be walking, cycling, horse-riding or water sports.
 There are also members who represent disability issues and landownership.

 Discussions vary but in the past years the LAF has discussed path clearance, the Definitive Map, design and building of new trails and the effect development of housing has on access to green spaces.
+View the Definitive Map page for more information about footpaths, bridleways, restricted and open to traffic byways.

 The LAF provides a very powerful and positive way to influence and drive forward local authority work on maintaining and improving the green network.
 The LAF is also responsible for advising on the local authorities Rights of Way Improvement Plan.